ForgeRock/exampleOAuth2Clients/iOS-AppAuth/SSO/README.md

 [Back to top](#top)

-There seems to be no ideal solution for implementing SSO-based on browser cookies in iOS in a way that is compliant with the best current practices and recommendations for OAuth 2.0 clients.
+There seems to be no ideal solution for implementing SSO based on browser cookies in iOS in a way that is compliant with the best current practices and recommendations for OAuth 2.0 clients.
 In this overview, we extended our experience with the AppAuth SDK for iOS by describing a few additional options for enabling SSO when it is not available with the SDK "out of the box".